 How to Help a Dementia Patient Eat Less?

-Some ways to cater for changing eating habits in dementia patients are as follows:
+Some ways to cater to changing eating habits in dementia patients are as follows:

 1. Accept unusual food combinations: Strange mixing of food isn’t likely to cause patient harm, especially if the food is healthy and in appropriate portions.
 It’s better to acknowledge rather than challenge this.